ph4un00b/pandas/tasking/generation.md

 ## A. Factual Responses for Given Data

-1. Description
+## 1. Description

+- **Hey, can you give me the distribution of salary for employees older than 30 in the salary.csv file I provided?**
 - how many columns in the dataset from the CSV file contain outliers?
 - how many columns in the dataset from population.xls contain negative values?
 - how many columns in the dataset from population.csv contain empty strings?
 - tell me the number of columns in the dataset that have only one ASCII character from the CSV?
 - tell me the number of columns in the dataset which have null values?

 2. Retrieval